-Back to Contents Page Back to Contents Page Marketing with Entrepreneurial Skills 5 SQA & Edinburgh College Units S5 & S6 PUPILS This course will provide learners with a vocationally relevant introduction to Marketing and Entrepreneurial Skills to enable progression to further study.
+Back to Conten NPA Exercise 6 National S4 & S5 PUPILS NPA Exercise Applicants need HNC/D Fitness Tuesday 1 year Sighthill Back to Contents Page and Fitness Leadership Progression Award This course will provide students with a structured opportunity to experience a number of recognised ways to lead others in fitness activities.
+The award helps students develop personal their leadership qualities and knowledge and skills in fitness. and Fitness Leadership Cardiovasular Training Fixed and/or Free Weight Training Circuit Training passes at grade C or above for Nat 5 qualifications preferably in PE and English alongside an active interest/participation in fitness activities such as gym based training, indoor group exercise or outdoor group fitness training.
+This can be in a sport or personal fitness context Health and Exercise YR1 and Thursday afternoons Campus NPA Team Sports 5 National Progression Award S4 & S5 PUPILS This course will introduce students to sports coaching development, officiating and organising sport and sports participation and performance.
+They will learn how to think critically and to understand human behaviour from different perspectives.
+NPA Team Sports Coaching and Developing Sport Sports Officiating and Organising Sporting Activity: Participation and Performance Applicants must have either achieved or be working towards National 4 or 5 PE and English in 23/24.
+Volunteering or assisting with school or after school team sport activity would be advantageous but not essential.
+Access to HNC/D Sports Coaching and Development Tuesday and Thursday afternoons 1 year Granton Campus Marketing with Entrepreneuri al Skills 5 SQA & Edinburgh College Units S5 & S6 PUPILS This course will provide learners with a vocationally relevant introduction to Marketing and Entrepreneurial Skills to enable progression to further study.
 The course is designed to provide learners with an understanding of the concepts of the marketing mix, the impact of digital marketing developments and the importance of marketing strategies in order to identify and maintain the success of an entrepreneurial business venture.
-Learners will gain knowledge and skills in the following: Market Research Target Markets Digital Developments Alternative Marketing Strategies Digital Marketing Introduction Critical & Creative Thinking Skills Digital Marketing Entrepreneurs hip Entrepreneuria I Practical Skills Relevant qualifications at SCQF level 5 English Business Management Modern Studies History Or another written based relevant subject.
+Learners will gain knowledge and skills in the following : Market Research Target Markets Digital Developments Digital Marketing Introduction Critical & Creative Thinking Skills Digital Marketing Entrepreneur ship Entrepreneuri al Practical Skills Relevant qualifications at SCQF level 5 English Business Management Modern Studies History Or another written based relevant subject.
 Along with completion of a personal statement highlighting suitability for the course.
-Applicant's experience, life skills and potential ability will also be taken into account HND Year 1 Marketing Communicat ions , HNC Business with marketing subject to entry requirement s.
-Tuesday and Thursday afternoons 1 Year Sighthill Campus
+Applicant's experience, life skills and potential ability will also be taken into account.
+HND Year 1 Marketing Communications , HNC Business with marketing subject to entry requirements.
+Tuesday and Thursday afternoons 1 year Sighthill Campus

+Alternative Marketing Strategies

+Strategies

-Dack to Contents I 0 - 0 00 01 011 0 10101 l = 0 Dack to Contents Fage NPA Criminology (Legal) 6 National Progression Award This National Progression Award (NPA) allows pupils to study criminology, including the complex nature of crime and the problems of measuring crime.
+NPA Criminology (Legal) 6 National Progression Award S5 & S6 PUPILS This National Progression Award (NPA) allows pupils to study criminology, including the complex nature of crime and the problems of measuring crime.
 Learners will develop an understanding of the criminal justice system and gain insight into the way crime and justice operates Pupils will also develop transferable skills and an open an evaluative approach to study.
 Crime in Society Crime Control Strategies Criminology: the nature and extent of crime Meta Skills Relevant qualifications at SCQF level 5 English, Business Management Modern Studies History Or another written based relevant subject. • NC Social Sciences, Legal Services or Police Studies Applicant's s experience, life skills and potential ability will aslo be taken into account Acceptance onto the course will be based on individual ability.
 A completed personal statement must be submitted as part of the application process.
 Interested applicants may be required to participate in a course information event as part of the application process.
-HNC legal services Tuesday and Thursday afternoons 1 year Sighthill Campus Requires self-directed study NPA Legal Services 6 National Progression Award S4 PUPILS This course will provide pupils with an introduction to the Scottish Legal System and has been developed with the purpose of providing candidates with the basic legal skills and knowledge required to broaden their understanding of law and society and enhance future study or career prospects.
-Pupils will be introduced to a range of subjects within the legal sector and on completion will develop the skills and knowledge required to progress HNC Police studies.
-Crime in Society Scots Law: An Introduction Meta Skills Applicants should be working towards National 5 qualifications and will be required to submit a personal statement highlighting suitability for the course as part of the application process.
-HNC Police Studies (SCP) HND legal services Full Time Course Tuesday and Thursday afternoons 1 year Sighthill Campus This course comprises 3 SQA units which will augment CV and college applications.
+HNC Legal Services Tuesday and Thursday afternoons 1 year Sighthill Campus